adorsk/bower-requirejs/readme.md

 ### bowerRequireJS(options, callback)

-- `options` — An [options object](https://github.com/yeoman/bower-requirejs#options) containing an optional config file path, baseUrl and excludes.
-If config file path is included, the resulting config will be written to that path.
+- `options` — An [options object](https://github.com/yeoman/bower-requirejs#options) containing optional config, baseUrl, and exclude options.
+The `config` option specifies an output file to which the generated require.js config will be written.
+If a require.js config file already exists at this location, the generated config will be merged into this file.
 - `callback` — A callback to execute when the task is finished.
-The resulting config object is passed as an argument to the callback.
+This callback will receive an object that the contains require.js configuration generated from bower components.
+Note that this includes *only* config elements representing bower components.

 You can use `bower-requirejs` directly in your app if you prefer to not rely on the binary.